-Sensitive and vulnerable groups such as pregnant women, children, the elderly and those already suffering from respiratory and other serious illnesses or from low income groups are particularly affected.
-Nine out of ten European city dwellers still breathe air that the World Health Organization (WHO) considers to be harmful to health.
+Sensitive and vulnerable groups such as pregnant women, children, the elderly and those already suffering from respiratory and other serious illnesses or from low-income groups are particularly affected.
+Nine out of ten European city dwellers still breathe air that the World Health Organization (WHO) considers being harmful to health.

 The EEA Report: Costs of air pollution from European industrial facilities 2008-2012 estimates that air pollution from the largest facilities covered by the Industrial Emissions Directive leads to health and environmental costs of between €65 and €211 billion every year.

 A special series of EEB Factsheets on Air Quality (zip file) provides more information on the health and financial costs of air pollution, including from industrial activities.

 Which industrial emissions are regulated by the IED?